open-ephys/gui-docs/source/User-Manual/Plugins/index.rst

 The GUI comes with a number of "built-in" plugins, which appear automatically when you launch the GUI.
 Other officially supported plugins are hosted in a centralized repository, and can be downloaded and upgraded via the Plugin Installer.
 This is how we want to distribute all newly created plugins in the future, to make it easier to upgrade individual plugins whenever new changes become available.

-A list of third-party plugins is available on the `Open Ephys wiki <https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/47841283/Third-party+plugin+repositories>`__.
-We plan to migrate many of these to the centralized repository in the near future.
 To learn how to build your own plugin, check out :ref:`creatinganewplugin`.

 Types of Plugins